- 28,526

-I heard you could just pay .25 on a bill for the rest of your life - and they can’t come after you.
+I head you ould just pay .25 on a bill for the rest of my life - and they can’t come after you. :lol:

 It’d still go to collections at some point.
 You’d be better off in the long run just not ever paying it.
 Take the hit on your credit and let it fall off after 7 years.